-Document OCCI 1.1 OCCI 1.2 Core Model Infrastructure Model Platform Model SLA Model HTTP Protocol Text Rendering JSON Rendering MUST SHOULD MAY MAY MUST MUST MAY MUST SHOULD MAY MAY MUST MUST MUST
+Document OCCI 1.1 OCCI 1.2

+Core Model MUST MUST

+Infrastructure Model SHOULD SHOULD

+Platform Model MAY MAY

+SLA Model MAY MAY

+HTTP Protocol MUST MUST

+Text Rendering MUST MUST

+JSON Rendering MAY MUST

-- OCCI makes an ideal interoperable boundary interface between the web and the internal resource management - ${63}$ system of platform providers.
+OCCI makes an ideal interoperable boundary interface between the web and the internal resource management 63 system of platform providers.
+64 words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT" 67

-4 2 Notational Conventions
+2 Notational Conventions 65

-- All these parts and the information within are mandatory for implementors (unless otherwise specified).
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", - "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [1].
+All these parts and the information within are mandatory for implementors (unless otherwise specified).
+The key 66

+[&]quot;RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 68 2119 [?].
+69